ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/studio/database/settings/time-series-settings.markdown

      the first rollup time series**.
    * And so on: each additional rollup policy aggregates data from the time series that precedes it.
+* Each policy aggregation time must be greater than the aggregation time set for the previous policy.

 !["Rollup Policies for Rollup Time Series"](images/time-series-settings-09_rollup-time-series.png "Rollup Policies for Rollup Time Series")